-$$-x == (0-x)$$ , and not $(x) == (x \text{ eqv } 0)$
+$$-x == (0-x)$$ , and not $(x) == (x eqv 0)$

-The last five operations are the relationals.
+The last six operations are the relationals.
 They produce their left operand as a result.
 They also produce a boolean value.
-If two relationals exist in the same instruction, their boolean values are or'd together and written to the conditional bit.
-Otherwise, the single boolean value sets a condition bit in the PSW1.
-If the boolean result is False, then the condition bit is set, but the instruction's register write and exception conditions are nullified.
+If two relationals exist in the same instruction, their boolean values are either AND'd or OR'd together, determined by a bit in the Program Control Word, and written to the conditional bit.
+Otherwise, the single boolean value sets a condition bit in the PSW.
+In either case, if the boolean result is False, then the condition bit is set, but the instruction's register write and exception conditions are nullified.
 As will be discussed later, valid programs must adhere to the rule that exactly one instruction with relational operations is executed (dynamically) for each conditional jump instruction executed.